How Does Your Hospital Bill Get Paid After a Motorcycle Accident?

 Our client ignored requests from the hospital to provide his insurance information and then later ignored letters from the hospital’s collection agency.

-What about Doctor Bills For Medical Treatment after the Hospital?
+What if You Don’t Have Money to Pay Doctor Bills For Medical Treatment After the Hospital?

-This means that we will pay the doctor at the end of your accident case from your settlement money.
-You’ll be able to get the medical treatment you need and you won’t have to worry about making payments or receiving collection letters!
+You’ll be able to get the medical treatment you need, and you won’t have to worry about making payments or collection letters!

 “I endorse these guys 100% they handled my [motorcycle] accident very well!
 And they are genuine human beings.”